 Maintaining accurate, up-to-date records for all animals under your care is critical to animal health.
 Incomplete and/or incorrect records of any kind (e.g., surgical/anesthetic/sedation, post-operative, health records, etc.) could result in unnecessary treatment or diagnoses, both serious animal welfare concerns, and lead to the collection of invalid research data.

-Please take a moment to review the following guidelines for record maintenance
+Please take a moment to review the following guidelines for record maintenance with your staff:

 1. Variable data must be recorded in real-time as each observation is made.
 This includes: